ubvu/open-handbook/README.md

 We will assess blogs on a case by case basis before including them.
 Please mind that we may not immediately post your blog and submitting one does not entitle you to it being posted.

+## GitHub training sessions

+From time to time, we hold GitHub training sessions to familiarise colleagues with the contribution process.
+Get in touch with the [RDM Support Desk](mailto:rdm@vu.nl) to find out when they are held.

+Write your name below if you are taking part in the session on 2 July 2025:

+* ...
+*
+*
+*
+*

 ## Contributors

 There are many kinds of contributions.
 We see the following contribution ladder for the Research Support Handbook.